 The Continuing Education Program at DCAD is dedicated to providing the community with dynamic courses that foster artistic and creative growth.
-From oil painting to computer graphics, a wide range of art and design classes and workshops are offered.
+From oil painting to computer graphics, a wide range of art & design classes and workshops are offered each semester.

-Each semester, the Continuing Education Program offers exciting classes and workshops in the following areas: Graphic & Web Design, Fine Arts, Interior Design, Jewelry Design and Photography.
+Each semester the Continuing Education Program offers

+exciting classes and workshops in the following areas: Graphic & Web Design, Fine Arts, Jewelry Design, and Photography.